GishanDaminduDK/FlowerExchange_Project/README.md

 - The core of the exchange application is built using C++ Object-Oriented Programming (OOP) principles.
 - Our primary focus during development was on maximizing efficiency and optimizing the speed of the program.

-## Why Flowers?

-Flowers might seem like an unusual choice for a stock exchange, but they provide an interesting and creative way to demonstrate the principles of trading and financial markets.
-By simulating real-world trading scenarios with flowers, we can make complex financial concepts more accessible and engaging.

 ## Key Features